 Cash and Cash Equivalents: The Foundation considers all liquid investments with original maturities of three months or less to be cash equivalents.
 However, uninvested cash and cash equivalents included in short-term investment accounts are not considered to be cash and cash equivalents.
-As of August 31, 2022, cash equivalents exceeded federally insured limits by approximately \$16,844,000.
+As of August 31, 2023, cash equivalents exceeded federally insured limits by \$16,900,448.
+The Foundation monitors the credit quality of institutions in which cash and cash equivalents are held.

-Cash and cash equivalents includes approximately \$277,230 and \$331,700 of cash in foreign bank accounts as of August 31, 2022 and 2021, respectively.
+Cash and cash equivalents includes \$518,444 and \$277,230 of cash in foreign bank accounts as of August 31, 2023 and 2022, respectively.